RenCloud/InformatiCup2017/source/introductionjonas.rst

 Basics: PyQt5
 -------------

-Within the project we need 13 Imports from PyQt for different objects like Buttons, TextFields and more.
+Within the project we need 13 imports from PyQt for different objects like Buttons, TextFields and more.
-In this section we give you nice inside about the methods we used in our code.
+In this section we give you nice insight into the methods we used in our code.
 Here we only show a basic window with a button and a tooltip.

 Our imports are: ::